 Blake clamped her hand in place.
 “Don’t even think about it,” he warned kindly.

 As they walked towards the North Lodge entrance of Brompton Cemetery, Tori looked up to where a net of bright stars had been cast.
-London had flipped her sentimental switch, filling her chest with the unpleasant sensation that suggested she might start crying at any moment, but seeing the familiar positions of the stars brought sudden comfort.
+London had flipped her sentimental switch, filling her chest with the unpleasant sensation that suggested she might start crying at any moment.
+But seeing the familiar positions of the stars brought sudden comfort.
 Nearly two centuries had passed since her birth, and despite how the world around her insisted on changing, the stars were content to hang in place.
-Just please stay that way she begged.

-Tori reminded him that Hunters don’t attack without provocation first.
+Tori reminded him that hunters don’t attack without provocation first.
 Blake commented that neither he nor Tori were just any random vampire or werewolf.
-And then Genna had kindly told him that his Alpha permission wasn’t required; Tori and Blake were going with or without his blessing.
+And then Genna had kindly told Michael his Alpha permission wasn’t required; Tori and Blake were going with or without his blessing.

 Andrew’s word had held good.
-Brompton Cemetery closed early for the public during the winter season, but as Tori and Blake approached the handsome entrance flanked by twin pillars, a man was waiting inside the iron gates.
-He was wrapped up in layers against the cold, his gloved hands shoved into the deep pockets of his ankle-length coat as he stamped the chill from his feet.
+Brompton Cemetery closed early for the public during the winter season, but as Tori and Blake approached the handsome entrance flanked by twin pillars, a man waited inside the iron gates.
+Wrapped up in layers against the cold, his gloved hands hid in the deep pockets of his ankle-length coat as he stamped the chill from his feet.
 “Miss Walker,” he greeted, relief in his voice that they had arrived on time and not kept him waiting.

-There was no further conversation from Stewart until he stopped at a large, granite structure.
-“Here you are, Miss,” he said and fished out a key from his pocket.
+Stewart offered no further conversation until he stopped at a large, granite structure.
+“Here you are, Miss,” he said, fishing out a key from his pocket.
 “This’ll open the lock.
 I’ll wait for you by the entrance.”

 “Someone takes good care of this place,” Blake commented.

-“The Hunters,” she guessed, grasping the thick cylinder bolting the outer door.
-It slid with little effort and she turned the chunky handle, easing the door open.
+“The hunters,” she guessed, grasping the thick cylinder bolting the outer door.
+It slid with little effort as did the chunky iron handle.
+A satisfying thunk granted entry.

 The mausoleum had been built in the late eighteen hundreds.
-Above ground, Walkers had been laid to rest in the vaults spaced along the deep walls.
-The plaques on the floor before them announced the names of those who followed to fill the ground below.
+Above ground, Walkers had been laid to rest in the vaults spaced along the deep walls, while plaques on the floor announced those who had followed to fill the ground below.
 To her right, urns lined a wide shelf, safe behind a thick shield of glass.

 “They’re running out of space,” she finally said, standing before the glass, her fingertips resting on the cool surface as she peered in at the urns.

-Blake was standing behind her, and resting his hands on her shoulders he kissed the top of her head.
-There was one plaque missing.
+Despite all the remains, one plaque was missing.
 Edwin, her twin brother, had not been buried in the mausoleum.
 In truth, his was the only grave she had wished to visit.
-If accessing the mausoleum at this late hour had been refused, she wouldn’t have fussed.
-With a final glance at the space she turned to Blake.
+With a final sweep at the shrine to the dead, she turned to Blake.
 “I’m ready now.”

 “He knows you’re here now,” Blake soothed as she pressed her face into his chest.
 “He’ll know it, wherever he is.”